Learnable Boundary Guided Adversarial Training: Abstract

 \section{Abstract}

 Previous adversarial training raises model robustness under the compromise of accuracy on natural data.
-In this paper, our target is to reduce natural accuracy degradation.
-We use the model logits from one clean model $\mathcal{M}^{natural}$ to guide learning of the robust model $\mathcal{M}^{robust}$, taking into consideration that logits from the well trained clean model $\mathcal{M}^{natural}$ embed the most discriminative features of natural data, {\it e.g.}, generalizable classifier boundary.
-Our solution is to constrain logits from the robust model $\mathcal{M}^{robust}$ that takes adversarial examples as input and make it similar to those from a clean model $\mathcal{M}^{natural}$ fed with corresponding natural data.
-It lets $\mathcal{M}^{robust}$ inherit the classifier boundary of $\mathcal{M}^{natural}$.
-Thus, we name our method Boundary Guided Adversarial Training (BGAT).
-Moreover, we generalize BGAT to Learnable Boundary Guided Adversarial Training (LBGAT) by training $\mathcal{M}^{natural}$ and $\mathcal{M}^{robust}$ simultaneously and collaboratively to learn one most robustness-friendly classifier boundary for the strongest robustness.
-Extensive experiments are conducted on CIFAR-10, CIFAR-100 and challenging Tiny ImageNet datasets.
-Along with other state-of-the-art adversarial training approaches, {\it e.g.}, Adversarial Logit Pairing (ALP) and TRADES, the performance is further enhanced.
+In this paper, we reduce natural accuracy degradation.
+We use the model logits from one clean model to guide learning of another one robust model, taking into consideration that logits from the well trained clean model embed the most discriminative features of natural data, {\it e.g.}, generalizable classifier boundary.
+Our solution is to constrain logits from the robust model that takes adversarial examples as input and makes it similar to those from the clean model fed with corresponding natural data.
+It lets the robust model inherit the classifier boundary of the clean model.
+Moreover, we observe such boundary guidance can not only preserve high natural accuracy but also benefit model robustness, which gives new insights and facilitates progress for the adversarial community.
+Finally, extensive experiments on CIFAR-10, CIFAR-100, and Tiny ImageNet testify to the effectiveness of our method.
+We achieve new state-of-the-art robustness on CIFAR-100 without additional real or synthetic data with auto-attack benchmark \footnote{\url{https://github.com/fra31/auto-attack}}.
+Our code is available at \url{https://github.com/dvlab-research/LBGAT}.